 Chiropractors use some of the same techniques as physical therapists.
 Gentle adjustments may help restore normal neck function and help alleviate pain.
-As with physical therapy, chiropractors manipulate the neck joints to reduce stiffness, improve mobility, and increase range of motion.
+As with physical therapy, chiropractors manipulate the neck and thoracic joints to reduce stiffness, improve mobility, and increase range of motion.
 These adjustments might be unsuitable and potentially risky for people with vascular problems in the neck, such as carotid artery stenosis, or advanced osteoarthritis.

 Neck Traction for Cervical Disc Disease